top of page

 Grace Saint's practice includes performance, sculptural installation, painting, photography, experimental video, and curatorial projects.
 Their work frequently explores the archetypal and symbolic accounts of ritual in Judeo-Christian religion with a particular interest in ways these echo with traditional cultures and spiritual practices throughout the world.
 Stylistically their work is influenced by and draws on the powerful iconography of their Catholic upbringing that include heightened sensibility in the use of light and use of iconography associated with the Catholic faith.
 The artists intention is to use their art to contribute to on-going critique of what constitutes an archetypal, transformative, religious experience within dominant Western religion.

-- Professor Kathleen Rogers
+- Kathleen Rogers

 Grace’s curiosity is extremely endearing.
 While the core themes of their work have a consistency, each iteration of their ideas are developed through research and continuous questioning.
 We want to congratulate Grace’s honesty with grappling with the difficult area of contemporary religion and divinity.